SaadAhmad123/GenAI-Architecture-Learnings/README.md

 ### 3. Optimistic/ Greedy Token Allocation: A Mathematical Approach

 This approach offers an elegant solution to the token management challenge, drawing inspiration from observed patterns in Large Language Model (LLM) behavior.
-It's akin to a restaurant that allocates a fixed amount of "dessert ingredients" for each main course order, regardless of the main course's size.

 The key observation is that regardless of input size, LLMs typically have a consistent maximum output token limit (currently around 4096 tokens).
 This consistency allows us to make robust assumptions and set parameters accordingly.